 The circular economy is built upon joint efforts.
 We wish to partner with leading companies throughout the value chain, who share our sustainability values and ambition and are ready to move forward with us, said Lehmus.

 In addition to exploring ways to utilize plastic waste as raw material, Neste is helping the plastics industry and various plastics-consuming companies to reduce their crude oil dependency and climate emissions by producing durable and recyclable renewable plastics from bio-based raw materials, such as waste fats and oils.

-As an example, Neste and IKEA will produce polypropylene (PP) plastic from fossil-free, bio-based raw materials at commercial scale during fall 2018.
+As an example, Neste and IKEA will produce polypropylene (PP) plastic from fossil-free, bio-based raw materials on a commercial scale during the fall of 2018.
 This will mark the first time in the world that bio-based PP is produced at a commercial scale.